POB 4.124, ICES,

 technique for selecting regression test cases, and then optimizing the set of selected test cases further.

 - Minjia Zhang, Swarnendu Biswas, and Michael D. Bond.
 Avoiding Consistency Exceptions Under Strong Memory Consistency Models.
-Accepted to ISMM 2017.
+ISMM 2017.

 - Swarnendu Biswas, Rui Zhang, Michael D. Bond, and Brandon Lucia.
 Efficient Architecture Support for Region-Serializability-Based Consistency.
 Technical Report, CSE, Ohio State University, 2017.